I Walk the Line

-Johnny Cash ranks as one of the top 5 country artists of all-time according to Billboard magazine.
-However, in 1956, his career was barely underway.
-Signed to Sun Records, Cash had hit the charts with “Cry!
+In 1956, Cash’s career was barely underway.
+He had charted with “Cry!
 Cry!
 Cry!” (#14), “So Doggone Lonesome” (#4), and “Folsom Prison Blues” (#4).
-With his fourth chart entry, “I Walk the Line”, Cash hit #1 on the Billboard country chart for the first time.
-Over the next thirty years, he sent well over 100 songs to the country charts, including his fourteenth #1, “Highwayman” (with Waylon Jennings, Willie Nelson, and Kris Kristofferson) in 1985.
+His fourth chart entry, “I Walk the Line,” hit #1 on the Billboard country chart and #17 on the Billboard Hot 100.
+Over the next thirty years, he sent well over 100 songs to the country charts, fourteen which topped the chart.

 The song’s unusual chord progression dated back to 1950.
 During Cash’s days in the Air Force in Germany, he wrote songs with the help of a tape machine.
 Five years later, he was fiddling around with it backstage while on tour with label mate Carl Perkins.
 Perkins said Cash should build a song around it.
 Cash didn’t come up with the idea for the song until he and Perkins talked later about guys running around on their wives while out on the road.
 Cash, who had a new baby and was newly married, said, “Not me buddy.
 I walk the line.”
 Perkins said, “there’s your song title.”
 TC Interestingly, Cash had suggested the title to Perkins for his biggest hit, “Blue Suede Shoes.”
 Cash relayed the story to Perkins of a buddy in the Air Force who would get all dressed up to go out and warn people, “don’t step on my blue suede shoes, man.”
 TC